Guide·May 3, 2026·12 min read

 Best for Tier-1 global lenders, large banks with sophisticated data environments

-Where it falls short Enterprise sales cycle, no published pricing, not built for mid-market activation speed
+Where it falls short Enterprise sales cycle, no published pricing, not built for fast activation

 Pricing posture Not published; enterprise contract

-For SEA mid-market lenders, the same friction applies as with GDS Link: the implementation model is professional-services-led, pricing is opaque, and the product assumes internal technical resources most mid-sized lenders don’t have.
+For leaner credit teams, the same friction applies as with GDS Link: the implementation model is professional-services-led, pricing is opaque, and the product assumes internal technical resources most lenders outside the tier-1 segment don’t have.

 If you’re choosing between Provenir and Floowed: same logic as GDS Link.
 Scale and existing IT capacity determine the answer.